ollama4j/ollama4j/README.md

 import io.github.amithkoujalgi.ollama4j.core.OllamaAPI;
 ```

-### Try out the APIs
+### Try out the APIs with Ollama server

-For simplest way to get started, I prefer to use the Ollama docker setup.
+For simplest way to get started, I prefer to use the Ollama server in a docker setup.

 Start the Ollama docker container: